Last Updated 2/10/19

 The Romans at this time viewed Christianity as a grotesque religion, as rumors spread of the consumption of the blood and body of their God (The Lords Supper).

-After the death of Christ, Jesus came manifested himself to one of those persecuting Christians.
-Paul the Apostle, or Sauul the Jewish/Greek Roman citizen, was not considered of the first 12 apostles and yet has been well renowned for spreading the word of Christ to gentiles (non Jews/Romans) as well as Jews.
+After the death of Christ, Jesus himself became manifest to one of those aimlessly persecuting Christians.
+Paul the Apostle, or Sauul the Jewish/Greek Roman citizen, was not considered of the first 12 apostles and yet has been well renowned for spreading the word of Christ to gentiles (non Jews/Romans) and Jews alike.
 He was successful in spreading a religion of forgiveness and atonement through the death of one man, the son of God, so that our sins may be wiped clean, and our souls be forever atoned—the sins of soldiers, a nation of war and corruption, occupying foreign soils, enslaving and taxing the conquered.

 “Although I am free in regard to all, I have made myself a slave to all so as to win over as many as possible.
 To the Jews I became a Jew to win over Jews; to those under the law I became like one under the law – though I myself am not under the law – to win over those under the law.
 To those outside the law I became like one outside the law.
 To the weak I became weak to win over the weak.
 I have become all things to all, to save at least some.
 All this I do for the sake of the gospel, so that I too may have a share in it.”
 (1 Cor 9:19-23; see also 1 Cor 10:33, Rom 15:1).